cqb13/Numby-hack/README.md

-Confetti         || Changes the color of totem pop particles God Bridge       || Positions you in the best way for bridging New Chunks       || Finds new chunks based on flowing liquids Number81         || Counts to 81 in chat
+Confetti         || Changes the color of totem pop particles God Bridge       || Positions you in the best way for bridging New Chunks       || Finds new chunks based on flowing liquids No Strip         || Prevents you from stripping logs Number81         || Counts to 81 in chat
 Numby Chat       || Improves your chat experience in various ways NumbyRPC         || Displays Numby Hack as your presence on Discord